 Courses Recently Taught

 Psychology is the study of behavior and mental processes.
-In this foundation course we will explore a variety of areas in which psychologists conduct research: the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders and variability in behavior related to culture.
+In this foundation course, we explore a variety of areas in which psychologists conduct research: the biological foundations of behavior, sensory and perceptual processes, cognition, learning and memory, developmental psychology, personality and social psychology, psychological disorders and variability in behavior related to culture.
 Students who have completed PSYC 100 cannot take this course.
 This counts toward the foundations requirement for the major.
 No prerequisite.
 Generally offered every spring.

-In this course students will learn the basics of research in psychology.
-Students will participate in research projects conducted across different areas of psychology, which might involve observation and interviewing, psychological tests and measures, physiological measures and computerized tasks.
-Students will learn about issues of reliability and validity in psychological research, as well as ethical issues associated with psychological research.
-Students will further develop techniques for descriptive statistical analysis of their data, and they will communicate their research findings both orally and in writing, using the writing style of the American Psychological Association.
+In this course, students learn the basics of research in psychology.
+Students participate in research projects conducted across different areas of psychology, which might involve observation and interviewing, psychological tests and measures, physiological measures and computerized tasks.
+Students learn about issues of reliability and validity in psychological research, as well as ethical issues associated with psychological research.
+Students further develop techniques for descriptive statistical analysis of their data, and they communicate their research findings both orally and in writing, using the writing style of the American Psychological Association.
 This course is designed for sophomore and junior students planning to major in psychology.
 This counts toward the foundations requirement for the major.
 Prerequisite: PSYC 100 or 110 or AP score of 5 and PSYC 200.
 Generally offered every semester.

 Social psychology attempts to understand the ways in which our thoughts and behavior are affected by others.
 This course will examine the principles, methods and problems of research in social psychology.
 Using a variety of formats ranging from lectures to discussion of research to class and field demonstrations, students will explore how research ideas are generated, critical evaluation of relevant research literatures, research design and methodology, data collection procedures using both laboratory and naturalistic settings, statistical analyses and ways of presenting research consistent with journal publication.
 This counts toward the advanced research requirement for the major.
 Prerequisite: PSYC 250 and completion of or current enrollment in PSYC 325.
 Offered occasionally.

-This is the first semester of the two part sequence required for senior psychology majors.
-Each section will have a different topic, but in every seminar students will read and discuss psychological literature, write and discuss critiques of research articles, review the literature and develop a research proposal on a topic in psychology and make a formal oral presentation to the class.
-This theoretical framework will lay the groundwork for the execution of a project in the second half of the practicum.
-This counts toward the senior capstone requirement for the major.
-Prerequisite: senior standing and psychology major.
+This is the first semester of the two-part sequence required for senior psychology majors.
+Each section has a different topic, but in every seminar, students read and discuss psychological literature, write and discuss critiques of research articles, review the literature and develop a research proposal on a topic related to the seminar's topic, and make a formal oral presentation to the class.
+This theoretical framework lays the groundwork for the execution of a project in the second half of the practicum.
+This counts toward the Senior Capstone requirement for the major.
+Senior standing and psychology major.
 Offered every fall.

-This is the second semester of the two part sequence required for senior psychology majors.
-This class features hands on experience in creating and conducting research to allow students to learn by doing.
-We will investigate the procedure of generating research from start to finish through the lens of theory learned in the first semester Senior Seminar.
-This course will strongly and equally emphasize strengthening scientific writing skills, generating research designs and quantitative reasoning and application.
-Along the way we will practice evaluating research designs and perfecting APA style.
-This course is designed to prepare you for a career in research in psychology.
-This counts toward the senior capstone requirement for the major.
-Prerequisite: senior standing, psychology major and PSYC 475.
+This is the second semester of the two-part sequence required for senior psychology majors.
+This class features hands-on experience in creating and conducting research to allow students to learn by doing.
+We investigate the procedure of generating research from start to finish through the lens of theory learned in the first semester.
+This course strongly and equally emphasizes strengthening scientific writing skills, generating research designs and quantitative reasoning and application.
+Along the way we practice evaluating research designs and perfecting APA style.
+This course is designed to prepare students for a career in research in psychology.
+This counts toward the Senior Capstone requirement for the major.
+Prerequisite: PSYC 475.
+Senior standing, psychology major.
 Offered every spring